For higher resolution pictures, personal CV, or any materials related to our work, please email Jun Zhang,

 An insulating floater (a model continent) is centered atop a thermal

 convection cell.
-It inudces an upwelling flow underneath the floater.
+The floater induces an upwelling flow underneath it.

 The temperature field together with the flow field are visualized with

-small liquid crystal beads that are evenly suspended in the fluid.
+small liquid-crystal beads that suspend in the convective fluid.

-students and professors from the Physics department were ready to observe the
+students and professors from the Physics Department were ready to observe

-event.
-Indeed, we saw them both.
+the event.
+Yes, we saw them both.
 (Photo by: Dr. H. J. Kirschner)

 High school student Jonathan Kamler tries to set up a siphon

-Prof. Fernand Hayot (OSU) visits our lab here and asks
+Prof. Fernand Hayot (OSU) visits our applied math lab here

 Professor Greenspan (MIT), together with Steve Childress,